Pranshul-Thakur/Reddit-Ban-Hammer/README.md

-Ban from your subreddit all of the users on the [UniversalScammerList](https://www.reddit.com/r/UniversalScammerList/wiki/banlist).  (still working on it)
+Ban from your subreddit all of the users on the [UniversalScammerList](https://www.reddit.com/r/UniversalScammerList/wiki/banlist).  (still working on it) (Implementation not tested yet)

 It uses Snoowrap library to fetch the name of users from Universal Scammer List and ban them on the desired subreddit